-- (i) Name the poem and poet.2(ii) Where was the poet going to and with whom? - (iii) What did the daughter notice inside the car? - (iv) In what state is the mother now?
+(i) Name the poem and poet.

+(ii) Where was the poet going to and with whom?

+(iii) What did the daughter notice inside the car?

+1

+(iv) In what state is the mother now?

+OR

 The stunted, unlucky heir

 Of twisted bones, reciting a father's gnarled

-disease,
+disease

 His lesson, from his desk.
 At the back of the dim

+class

+One un-noted, sweet and young.

+Questions:

+(i) Name the poem and poet.

+(ii) Who is the unlucky heir?

+(iii) What will he inherit?

-His lesson, from his desk.
-At the back of the dim clas
+(iv) Who is sitting at the back of the dim class?
+1